-We identify needs of criminal justice fields through structured engagement with practitioners, policymakers and researchers.
+We identify the needs of criminal justice fields through engagement with practitioners, policymakers and researchers.

 We sponsor meetings, workshops and working groups that generate a rich exchange of ideas.
 These events guide future research and help ensure that our research, development and evaluation activities meet real-world needs.
 Review the summaries and transcripts from many of these meetings.

 We also fund a collaborative research effort to assess and prioritize technology needs across the criminal justice community.
 Learn more about this effort and read the available reports.

 Our long-term research agenda is guided by our strategic goals.
 At the heart of our research planning process is the need to build on current science while balancing long-term strategic research goals with the pressing needs of practitioners and policymakers.
 Learn more about our strategic challenges and research agenda.